Raymond, Alberta

 Raymond is a town in southern Alberta, Canada that is surrounded by the County of Warner No. 5.
 It is south of Lethbridge at the junction of Highway 52 and Highway 845.
 Raymond is known for its annual rodeo during the first week of July and the large population of members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Raymond is also significant for its connection to the history of the Japanese experience in Alberta.
-The town has a rich history in high school sports, basketball, Canadian football, Judo and women's rugby.
+The town has a rich history in high school sports, basketball, Canadian football, School Band programs, Judo and women's rugby.
 Raymond was recently mentioned as one of the first communities in Alberta to become a net-zero solar-powered community, after having installed solar panels on most town buildings.

 History

 Raymond was founded in 1901 by mining magnate and industrialist Jesse Knight, who named the town after his son, Raymond.
 Knight's plans to build a sugar factory based on locally grown sugar beets attracted 1,500 settlers in a few years.

 Raymond was incorporated as a village in the North-West Territories (NWT) on May 30, 1902.
 It incorporated as a town in the NWT 13 months later on July 1, 1903.